jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 Over time, this leads to the approximation errors getting propagated throughout the state space, leading to poor value estimates and sometimes to divergence.

 This idea is very nearly correct, but it misses the mark in a few subtle ways.
-Our work shows that overestimation can emerge even in tabular environments, where there is no approximation error at all.
+First of all, our paper shows that overestimation can emerge even in tabular environments, where there is no approximation error at all.
 Furthermore, it's clear that preventing overestimation does not, alone, causally improve performance; we could subtract a large constant penalty from each value and thereby reduce overestimation, but this would not improve the learned policy.
+Finally, overestimation bias doesn't explain why model-based Offline RL algorithms, which do not bootstrap, also suffer from overestimation and poor performance.

 If overestimation bias doesn't explain the issue, what does?
 We provide a new lens through which we can understand this phenomenon: fixed-points.